By Dennis Hartley

 Lovely having you to share a smile with me.

-A beautiful and evocative track from a woefully underappreciated UK prog-rock outfit.
+A beautiful track from an underappreciated UK prog-rock band.

 ‘Zat You, Santa Claus? – Louis Armstrong